 There's nothing that shows anybody.

-I'm sure she's a nice woman that she has any experience or that she's a conservative.
+I'm sure she's a nice woman, that she has any experience or that she's a conservative.

 Just the opposite.

-This this pick matters, big time.
+This pick matters big time.

 It's not even hard.